draghuram/kubedrutil/README.md

-# kubedrutil

-This project covers both controller configuration and a utility container for the 'kubedr' project.
+# Kubernetes Cluster Backup Utilities

-## Instructions
+## Overview

-TBD
+The *kubedrutil* repository contains a helper container for the *KubeDR* project.
+This will also extend to further controller configuration in future releases.